International Food Marketing Consultant

 Arizona North China Mozambique Romania North Korea India

-• Flying Monkey Lizzards on the Tonto Rim of Arizona.
+• Flying Monkey Lizards on the Tonto Rim of Arizona.
 A real story of life on the Colorado plateau--a place where crazy is the norm. (complete story)

 • wpe43.jpg (234973 bytes)Captured on Elevation 203 -- North China.
 You know the day is not going well when you are unexpectedly arrested in China for trespassing on a Naval Submarine base.
 Tom gets sent to he Police Station for Aliens in North China and learns of the dark legacy of the Russian Japanese wars. (complete story